 When it comes to things like food and textiles made from natural materials like cotton, ‘organic’ means that the plant was grown and processed without toxic synthetic pesticides or fertilizers… But this is not the same with dry cleaning, where‘organic’ substances can actually be toxic.

 Let’s clear this up so you can decide how you want to get your clothes cleaned.

 Why Traditional Dry Cleaning Is Toxic? (& What Really is Organic Dry Cleaning?)

-Traditional dry cleaning is known to use a common toxin called perchloroethylene, which is a human carcinogen (also referred to as perc).
-When a person is exposed to perc, they can inhale it or it can be absorbed through their skin.
-Prolonged exposure to perc can cause a number of health problems, from impaired cognitive performance to cancer.
+Traditional dry cleaning is known to use a common toxin called perchloroethylene (also referred to as perc), which is a human carcinogen.
+Perc can get into the body either through inhalation or skin absorption.
+Prolonged exposure to perc can cause a number of health problems, from impaired cognitive function to cancer.

-The majority of dry cleaners in the United States (around 80%) still use perc despite the United States Environmental Protection agency (EPA) listing it as both a health and environmental hazard.
+The majority of dry cleaners in the United States (around 60-65%) still use perc as their primary solvent, despite the United States Environmental Protection Agency (EPA) listing it as both a health and environmental hazard.

 Since the 1990s, the EPA has taken a few steps to regulate the types of dry cleaning chemicals used and has been encouraging commercial cleaners to use more environmentally friendly detergents and solvents.